requestly/requestly/README.md

 ## Our Mission

-Our mission is to help developers ship web and mobile app faster and with confidence by giving then the tools to debug & resolve issues without them depending on some external dependency.
+Our mission is to help developers ship web and mobile apps faster and with confidence by giving then the tools to debug & resolve issues without external dependency.